 For the most part it's all about choosing the right paint to withstand humidity and to carefully prime and prep the walls for smooth, pro results.
 You want to choose either one of the best bathroom paints or a high quality regular paint with more solids for better durability.
 Semi-gloss and satin paints, as most bathroom specific paints are, work best as these are mold resistant and help inhibit mildew growth – useful in all homes and most especially if your home is historic.
 Of course, it goes without saying that you'll also want to pick a color that will help bring your favorite bathroom ideas to life.

-1. Gather tools and materials as would a professional
+1. Gather tools and materials for crisp edges

 For an expert finish, you need the right tools too and you won't want to skimp on quality as it could impact the finish, not giving you crisp lines and making it harder to apply paint in the first place.
 These are the essentials when painting a bathroom yourself: